MiaFrey/SustainableFinanceH2/README.md

 Figure 10: Efficient frontier of the 50 selected firms
 ```

 The weighted-average carbon intensity (WACI) is a measure of the portfolio's exposure to polluting firms.
 The higher a portfolio's investment in carbon-intensive firms, the higher its weighted-average carbon intensity is.
 The measurement's unit is in tons of $CO_2$ equivalents per million dollars of revenue $[tCO_2eq/$mln]$.
-The following formula is used to calculate the WACI of a portfolio in year $t$ [@bib:Jondeau]:
+The following formula is used to calculate the WACI of a portfolio in year $t$ [[2]](#2):

 $$WACI = \Sigma_{i=1}^{N_t} w_{i,t} \cdot \frac{E_{i,t}}{Rev_{i,t}} = \Sigma_{i=1}^{N_t} w_{i,t} \cdot CI_{i,t}$$